Babyface (musician): Acting

 In 1994, he appeared and performed on an episode of Beverly Hills, 90210, entitled "Mr. Walsh Goes to Washington (Part 2)".

 In the mid-1990s, Edmonds and his then-wife Tracey Edmonds expanded into the business of motion pictures.
-Upon setting up Edmonds Entertainment Group, the company producing the films Soul Food (1997), Josie and the Pussycats (2001), and also the soundtrack for the film The Prince of Egypt (1998), which included contributions from numerous artists, including Mariah Carey and Whitney Houston.
+Upon setting up Edmonds Entertainment Group, the company produced the films Soul Food (1997), Josie and the Pussycats (2001), and also the soundtrack for the film The Prince of Egypt (1998), which included contributions from numerous artists, including Mariah Carey and Whitney Houston.
 They also executive produced the BET reality series College Hill (2004–2009).
 Edmonds also worked with David Foster to compose "The Power of the Dream", the official song of the 1996 Summer Olympics, performed by Céline Dion.
 Linda Thompson provided the lyrics.

 Babyface also participated as a duet partner on the Fox reality show Celebrity Duets (2006).

 He was portrayed by Wesley Jonathan in the 2015 Lifetime biopic Whitney and is portrayed by actor Gavin Houston in the Lifetime biopic based on Toni Braxton entitled Un-Break My Heart, which premiered on the network in early 2016.

 In 2016, Babyface competed on season 23 of Dancing with the Stars.
 He was partnered with professional dancer Allison Holker.
 He and Holker were eliminated on the fourth week of competition and finished in 11th place along with Vanilla Ice and Witney Carson.